-MYNERS PRINCIPLES Principle Best Practice Guidance (CIPFA) Havering Position/Compliance 7) The committee should ensure that it has appropria skills, and is run in a way designed to facilitate effecti decision making.
-It should conduct skills and knowled audits of its membership at regular intervals.
-T adoptation of a training plan and an annual update training and development needs would represent go practice to demonstrate that the committee is active managing the development of its members.
-A stateme should appear in the annual report describing actio taken and progress made. members are proficient in investment issues.
+MYNERS PRINCIPLES Principle Best Practice Guidance (CIPFA) Havering Position/Compliance 7) The committee should ensure that it has appropriate skills, and is run in a way designed to facilitate effective decision making.
+It should conduct skills and knowledge audits of its membership at regular intervals.
+The adoptation of a training plan and an annual update of training and development needs would represent good practice to demonstrate that the committee is actively managing the development of its members.
+A statement should appear in the annual report describing actions taken and progress made.
+Structured training of elected members ensures that members are proficient in investment issues.
 The Council incorporates training within its forward looking business plan for the fund.
 Forward looking business plan is presented at the first Pensions Committee meeting of the financial year and reported in the Pension Fund Annual Report.
-Members agreed to completing the CIPFA's int Knowledge and Skills self-assessment of training needs.
-8) The committee review its structure and compositi regularly and provide each member with a handbo containing committee's terms of reference, standi orders and operational procedures.
-It is good practice establish an investment or other subcommittee provide focus on a range of issues.
-Pensions Committee remains static for the life of their term in office to facilitate knowledge continuity and helps to maintains expertise within the committee.
-Elected 9) The committee may wish to establish subcommitte or panels to take responsibility for progressing significa areas of activity between meetings.
+Members agreed to completing the CIPFA's Knowledge and Skills self-assessment of training needs.
+The training plan incorporates the outcomes of the self-assessments.
+Following the establishment of a Local Pension Board (LPB) a joint training strategy will be developed that will incorporate training of Pension Committee members with LPB members, where appropriate.
+Page 390 8) The committee review its structure and composition regularly and provide each member with a handbook containing committee's terms of reference, standing orders and operational procedures.
+It is good practice to establish an investment or other subcommittee to provide focus on a range of issues.
+Council recommends that the membership of the Pensions Committee remains static for the life of their term in office to facilitate knowledge continuity and helps to maintains expertise within the committee.
+Elected members are provided with a copy of their roles and responsibilities.
+9) The committee may wish to establish subcommittees or panels to take responsibility for progressing significant areas of activity between meetings.
+The committee has not established any subcommittees as the Pensions Committee focuses only on the activities of the pension fund.
+The Council does have a pension panel that exercises discretions within the LGPS and deals with the Internal Dispute Resolution Procedure regulations.
 10) The committee should obtain proper advice from suitably qualified persons, including officers.
-The CF should assess the need for proper advice a recommend to the committee when such advice necessary from an external advisor.
+The CFO should assess the need for proper advice and recommend to the committee when such advice is necessary from an external advisor.
 The committee should ensure that it has sufficient internal and external resources to carry out its responsibilities effectively.
-O Investment advisor and Actuarial advisor.
+The Pensions Committee has appointed two advisors - Investment advisor and Actuarial advisor.
 The Pension Fund Manager (finance) provides in house support to members.
-The Pension Committee is also supported by the Statutory Section 151 and the Council's Pension 11) Allowances paid to elected members should be so out in a published allowances scheme and review regularly.
+The Pension Committee is also supported by the Statutory Section 151 and the Council's Pension Administration and payroll sections.
+Internal and external resources are considered as part of the business plan.
+11) Allowances paid to elected members should be set out in a published allowances scheme and reviewed regularly.
+Members of the Pensions Committee expenses are reimbursed in line with the Council's constitution (Part 6 - 'Members Allowance Scheme')